JonathonFry/iamjonfry/content/post/java-deep-vs-shallow-copy.md

 tags = [ "code" ]
 +++

-Today I stumbled across a problem where I was attempting to manipulate what I thought were two completely seperate ArrayLists.
+Today I stumbled across a problem where I was attempting to manipulate what I thought were two completely separate ArrayLists.

 I had an existing ArrayList<Store> of custom Store objects.
 I then proceeded to create a `new ArrayList<Store>` copying the data from the existing ArrayList using `.clone()`